newjersey/navigator.business.nj.gov/content/src/license-calendar-events/independent-artist.md

 ---
 ### Renewal Requirements

-- `Surety bond|surety-bond` number and premium paid receipt
+*  `Surety bond|surety-bond` number and premium paid receipt
-- Criminal history of the applicant, company officers, directors, or principals, if applicable
+* Criminal history of the applicant, company officers, directors, or principals, if applicable
-- Applicable fees paid
+* Applicable fees paid

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-- A renewed entertainment agency registration valid for one year.
+* A renewed entertainment agency registration valid for 1 year.
 It will be sent to your mailing address on file.